-Risk disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.
-Professional clients can lose more than they deposit.
-All trading involves risk.
+Risk disclaimer: 73% of retail investor accounts lose money when trading CFDs and Spreadbets with this provider.
+You should consider whether you understand how CFDs and Spreadbets work and whether you can afford to take the high risk of losing your money.

 Margin Calculator